 </cuepoint>

-Variation: Target both a Livestream Show and its Podcast with a Single Flight in TAP
+Target a Livestream Show and its Podcast with a Single Flight

-An interesting use-case for content targeting cue points is to create a flight in TAP that targets both a live streaming show (via content tag, as described above) and the podcast version of the show, via the podcast name.
+An interesting use-case for content-targeting cue points is to create a flight in TAP that targets both a live streaming show via content tag and the podcast version of the show, via the podcast name.
 Here’s how to set that up, using the example of the “Blork Morning Show” live stream and podcast:

-• In TAP, set the flight up with the following content targeting rules:
+- In TAP, set the flight up with the following Content targeting rules: - An AND rule specifies Station and Content tag.
+In our example that’s “Blork FM” and - blorkmorning.

-• An "OR” content targeting rule set that targets the specific podcast you want to target.
+- An OR rule set that targets the specific podcast you want to target.
 In our example that’s “Blork Morning Podcast.”

-• (Optional) In TAP, select the delivery method as pre-roll, mid-roll, and post-roll.
+- (Optional) In the flight, select the Position as pre-roll, mid-roll, and post-roll.

-• Result: a single flight targets both the live show whenever it's playing and the podcast of that show.
+Result: a single flight targets both the live show whenever it's playing and the podcast of that show.
 For livestream, only mid-rolls will deliver.
-For podcast, all delivery methods will work.
+For podcast, all content types will work.